-When browsing Projects, you can either navigate the full list or set filters by state.
-You can also hide projects if you no longer wish to see them on your board.
-You can un-hide projects at any time if you would like them to appear in your main view again; you can still submit proposals to Hidden Projects.
+When browsing Projects, you can either navigate the full list or set filters by state by using the grey filter button.
+You can also hide projects if you no longer wish to see them on your list.
+You can un-hide projects at any time if you would like them to appear in your main view again; you can also still submit proposals to Hidden Projects.

-Project duration: this is the total length of time for which the Hiring Lawyer is seeking assistance.
-This range could be anywhere from one day to a few weeks to indefinite.
+6. Project duration: this is the total length of time for which the Hiring Lawyer is seeking assistance.
+This range could be anywhere from one day to a few months.

-State registration requirements: this shows whether the Project Lawyer will need to be licensed in a certain state or if any state license is acceptable.
+3. License requirements: this shows whether the Project Lawyer needs to be licensed and, if so, indicates if a specific state's license is required.

-Feedback: this shows how often the Hiring Lawyer will be available to provide feedback to the Project Lawyer and answer any questions.
-This may range from “never” to “every day”.
+5. Feedback: this shows how often the Hiring Lawyer will be available to provide feedback to the Project Lawyer and answer any questions.

-Project work experience: this shows how much experience the Hiring Lawyer has in legal project work.
-This can range from “none” to “20+ projects completed”.
+6. Project work experience: this shows how much experience the Hiring Lawyer has in legal project work.